-Inhale to lengthen your spine and extend your arms overhead, bringing your palms to touch.
-Exhale and draw the palms down to your heart in Anjali Mudra.
+Inhale as you lengthen your spine, extend your arms overhead, and bring your palms to touch.
+Exhale and draw your palms down to your heart in Anjali Mudra.
 Repeat.
-After your fifth round, pause for several deep breaths with your hands at your heart center with even pressure between your palms.
+After your fifth round, pause for several deep breaths with your hands at your heart center and gentle, even pressure between your palms.

 Return to your intention.
 “Namaskara” means “to bow or salute” and “anjali” means, “divine offering, gift, or prayer.”
 Take this moment to seal your intention for your day.

 About our contributor